Papua Explorers Resort

 Papua Explorers Resort provides a variety of excursions to challenge the divers.
 There are three boat dives per day at iconic dive sites.
 The resort boats offer one guide per six divers.
 Papua Explorers Dive Resort is a PADI 5 Star Dive Center offering the free diving excursion.

-Papua Explorers Dive Resort offers free transfers to and from the Resort or Sorong on Wednesdays and Sundays.
+Free transfers are available to and from the resort or Sorong on Wednesdays and Sundays.
 Furthermore, the resort offers free use of kayaks and twice-weekly yoga sessions.
 There are over 50 sites accessible from Papua Explorers.
 The resort provides up to four dives per day.
 Free Nitrox is available for all qualified divers.
 A trip to The Passage and Manta is offered as part of pre-booked packages.

 Papua Explorers Dive Resort works in collaboration with scientists and local community members for sustainable conservation of Raja Ampat’s marine life.